Mega567835/LukeMason_GamePortfolio/Finding Mother/Description.md

+# Planet of the 'Chokes - Game Jam Entry

 Finding Mother, while lacking in title creativity, is a full length puzzle platformer.
-This was created as a submission to a two week game jam during quarantine with a few other creators.
+This was created as a submission to a two week game jam during quarantine with a few other creators, and we continued work afterward.
 In this game, I worked on game design, programming, level design, some music, and pixel art/animation for characters.
 Overall, I am proud of the game concept and the design I created for it.